top of page

 LambCarried (1).jpg

 Claim 1.
-According to Leviticus 1:2, the only acceptable burnt offering or sacrifice was taken from the herds of clean animals.
-Since Christ was a human, not an animal, this invalidates the notion of Him becoming a sacrifice on our behalf.
-After all, God would never allow a human sacrifice to substitute for the animal sacrifices required under Torah law.
+According to Leviticus 1:2, burnt offerings or sacrifices could only be obtained from the herds of clean animals.
+Since Christ was a human, not an animal, He could not be sacrificed on behalf of humanity.
+After all, God would never allow a human sacrifice to substitute for the animal sacrifices mandated by the Torah.

-Rabbi Berel Wein said this, ..."the death of the righteous and innocent served as expiation for the sins of the nation or the world."
+"the death of the righteous and innocent serve as expiation for the sins of the nation or the world". -Rabbi Berel Wein

-Nathan (Nata) ben Moses Hannover in his work Yeven Mezulah‘Rabbi Chiya Bar Abba said: "The sons of Aaron died the first day of Nisan.
+''The sons of Aaron died the first day of Nisan.
 Why then does the Torah mention their death in conjunction with the Day of Atonement?
-It is to teach that just as the Day of Atonement atones, so also the death of the righteous atones."
+It is to teach that just as the Day of Atonement atones, so also the death of the righteous atones". -Rabbi Chiya Bar Abba (Yeven Metzulah)

 "When Israel was in the Holy Land those services and the sacrifices that they did took up from them all the sicknesses and sufferings of the world.
 Now Messiah takes them from the world..."
 (Zohar 212a).

-A clear indication that pass over is the correct interpretation of pesach where it is employed in 1 Corinthians 5:7-8 and elsewhere in Scripture is found in Exodus 12, which gives its clearest meaning: "That ye shall say, It is the sacrifice of the LORD'S passover, who passed over the houses of the children of Israel in Egypt, when he smote the Egyptians, and delivered our houses.
+Another clear indication that "pass over" is the correct interpretation of Pesach is found in Exodus 12, which gives its clearest meaning: "That ye shall say, It is the sacrifice of the LORD'S passover, who passed over the houses of the children of Israel in Egypt, when he smote the Egyptians, and delivered our houses.
 And the people bowed the head and worshipped" (Ex.
 12:27).

-By misrepresenting this basic truth, the man responsible for this video makes his argument less credible and trustworthy, in my opinion.
+By misrepresenting this basic truth, the Jewish teacher responsible for the video makes his argument much less credible and trustworthy.

 Nevertheless, there are many Jews who view the paschal lamb as propitiation for sin, including the most revered Rashi and Rabbi Abraham ibn Ezra.
 Here are some of their own quotes: